promicsw/flow-expressions/Docs/FexElementsRef.md

 <a id="id-oneof"></a>
 ### `One Of: OneOf(o => o...)`

-OneOf defines a set of sequences that are *Or'd* together and one of them must succeed to pass:
+OneOf defines a set of sequences, where one of the sequences must succeed:

-- Execution *breaks out* at the point where it succeeds - so the remainder is skipped.
+- Execution *breaks out* at the point where it succeeds.
+- If none of the sequences pass then the production fails.

-- Some examples from the *expression parser* below
+ Some examples from the *expression parser* below:

 ```csharp
 Seq(s => s.RefName("unary")